How to Make a Closed Terrarium (Hands-on DIY Guide)

 A closed terrarium is essentially a miniature enclosed ecosystem in glass.

-One that’s able to effectively support itself with minimal effort or intervention by recreating many of the world’s natural cycles.
+One that’s able to support itself with minimal effort or intervention by recreating many of the world’s natural cycles.

-That includes its very own rain cycle and, in the case of bioactive terrariums, a nutrient cycle, too (here’s an in-depth look at how terrariums work).
+That includes its very own miniature rain cycle and, in the case of bioactive terrariums, a nutrient cycle, too.

 So naturally, when considering how to make a terrarium, we need to keep these principles in mind.
-The idea is to build a system that can look after itself so we don’t have to!
+The idea is to build a system that can look after itself so we don’t have to.

 Most of these glass containers were picked up from our local supermarket!

 Don’t worry if you already have the perfect glassware picked out and it’s lidless (as they often are, sigh); we still have options.
+After all, even containers with large openings like fish tanks/fish bowls can make stunning terrariums.

 Key Closed Terrarium Layers (Step-by-Step)